 No tour of St. Paul’s would be complete without climbing up the stairs to the cathedral’s domes, all of which are open to the public (assuming that you don’t mind the heights, of course).

 If you look directly up from the centre of the cathedral then you can see the famous Whispering Gallery at St. Paul’s.
 If you want to enjoy the interior views then be prepared to climb a hefty 257 steps.
 You might also like to partake in the Gallery’s favourite pastime: talking.
 Due to a bizarre acoustic effect everything said on one side of the gallery can be easily understood on the other – even if you whisper.

 ‘Big Tom’ is the name of the clock face on the right-hand tower.
 Whilst nowhere near as impressive as Big Ben at the Houses of Parliament, its minute-hand is still taller than a human being.
 But Great Paul, on the other hand – the 17-tonne bell that rings out at 1 o’clock every day – is actually larger than the one at Westminster.

 St. Paul’s Cathedral houses the largest crypt in Europe, containing over 300 memorials to the great and good.
 The most notable are Lord Nelson, the Duke of Wellington and Sir Christopher Wren himself, who has a rather modest little tomb at the end.
-Other tombs include Florence Nightingale and Lord Kitchener.
+There are also memorials to Florence Nightingale and Lord Kitchener.

 This review originally appeared in his London blog